opendocsg/slw-judgments-backfill/2017_SGHC_136/report.md

 **_Whether service of Lim’s instrument of declaration severed the joint tenancy_**

-49     CLK relied on _Diaz Priscillia v Diaz Angela_ [1997] 3 SLR(R) 759 (“ _Diaz_ ”).
+49     CLK relied on _Diaz Priscillia v Diaz Angela_ <span class="citation">[1997] 3 SLR(R) 759</span> (“ _Diaz_ ”).
 In that case, the appellant (“Priscillia”) and the respondent (“Angela”) were sisters.
 Their mother (“M”) bought a house with Priscillia as joint tenants.
 In November 1994, M signed a declaration under s 53(5) of the LTA, declaring her intention to sever the joint tenancy and hold the property as tenant in common with Priscillia.
 The instrument of declaration was served on Priscillia but it was not registered.
 M left her entire estate to Angela.
 After her death, Angela lodged a caveat claiming an interest as beneficial owner as tenant in common of an undivided half share in the house.
 Priscillia contested the caveat on the ground that the severance was not effective and the entire property had devolved to her under the rule of survivorship.

 50     The Court of Appeal noted (at [24]) that: